kreyssel/selenium2-visualdiff/README.md

         }
     }

-After the executions of functional tests in a maven run, all screenshots taken at this time are packaged as zip and attached to the build as '${project.build.finalName}-screenshots.zip'.
+After the executions of functional tests in a maven run, all screenshots taken at this time are packaged as zip and attached to the build as *${project.build.finalName}-screenshots.zip*.
 This zip is deployed to maven repository.